 The KRA, given to children across the state early in their kindergarten year, looks at skills in math and English language arts, social development, physical well-being, and motor development.

-Students in grades 3 to 8 across the state take the PARCC each year in English language arts/literacy and in math.
-High school students take PARCC in Algebra I and II and English 10 and 11.
+Students in grades 3 to 8 across the state take the MCAP each year in English language arts/literacy and in math.

 We use several different tools to see how schools are doing and to give parents and other stakeholders opportunities to share feedback on how schools can improve.